 Hang the sign out your window (carefully).

 Learn something new about climate change online.
 Education is one of the most valuable resources to become effective agents of change in the climate crisis.
+This toolkit, created by young people and UNICEF Latin America, is a great resource to learn and act.

 Talk to your parents and grandparents about climate change.